Steve Bechler: Death

 On February 16, 2003, during the Orioles' spring training camp in Fort Lauderdale, Florida, Bechler collapsed while participating in conditioning drills.
 He was rushed to a nearby hospital, where he died from multiple organ failure the following morning, at the age of 23.
 His body temperature had reached 108 F. Against the advice of his trainer, he was taking ephedra; at the time, it was reported that he had been taking it to lose weight, though his widow said in 2020 that he had been using it as an energy supplement.
 While it was also initially reported that Bechler had not eaten for a day or two before his collapse, teammate Matt Riley later recalled that Bechler had gone to dinner with teammates the night before, though he ate very little.
 However, Bechler did not consume anything aside from ephedra pills on the morning of February 16, possibly because he was running late.

 An autopsy performed by Broward County Medical Examiner Joshua Perper concluded that Bechler's death was caused by a pre-existing liver condition, mild hypertension, his weight (he weighed 249 lb upon arriving at spring training, and was exercising hard), the heat and humidity of the Florida weather, low food consumption, and the toxicity of ephedra.

 At the time of Bechler's death, ephedra was banned by the International Olympic Committee, the National Collegiate Athletic Association, and the National Football League, but not by Major League Baseball, where its use remained common among players.
 Bud Selig, the Commissioner of Baseball, called for a ban in the wake of Bechler's death.
 Numerous teams banned the use of ephedra in their clubhouses.
-The Food and Drug Administration, which had previously chosen not to ban ephedra, subsequently re-opened its efforts to regulate it.
+The Food and Drug Administration (FDA), which had previously chosen not to ban ephedra, subsequently re-opened its efforts to regulate it.
 The United States Congress dropped its previous objections to a ban, and Bechler's parents testified in front of Congress.
 The FDA announced its decision to ban ephedra on December 30.

 Bechler was cremated, and on the six month anniversary of his death his wife, Kiley Mae Nixon, scattered his ashes on the pitcher's mound of Oriole Park at Camden Yards.
 She filed a wrongful death claim against Nutraquest, the manufacturers of the supplement, seeking $600 million in damages.
 The lawsuit against Nutraquest was suspended in October 2003 when the company filed for bankruptcy under Chapter 11 of the United States Code.
 Bechler's parents started The Steve Bechler Athletic Scholarship in his memory, which provides $1,000 annually to a graduating South Medford High School baseball or softball player who intends to compete in college.